FermiParadox/lol_calc/README.md

 ### How to run it
-Works on python 3.4 to 3.8. (excluding Kivy)
+Works on python 3.8 (excluding Kivy).

 Install dependencies and run  `functional_testing/full_tests.py` and you'll get an image similar to `results_example.png`.
 Modify `functional_testing/default_config.py` to test other builds.